What does it mean to be bonded and insured?

 Professional cleaning companies often carry a janitorial bond, which reimburses clients for incomplete work or employee theft.

 For example, an employee of a carpet cleaning business is accused of stealing laptops from a client’s office.
 If the employee is found to be liable after the surety’s investigation, the client could collect on the bond to replace the computers.
 Just like the plumber mentioned above, the carpet cleaner would be indebted to the surety.

-These bonds are common in the IT sector and protect businesses against accusations of theft, fraud, and unlawful digital data access or transfers.
+These bonds are common in the IT sector and protect businesses against employee theft, fraud, and unlawful digital data access or transfers.

 First-party fidelity bonds cover damages if an employee defrauds or steals from your company.
 While this option will reimburse your business in the event of employee theft, it won’t cover damages to a client.

 Third-party fidelity bonds protect your clients against the same behavior.
 Clients will typically request that you purchase a third-party fidelity bond to protect their interests, but you might also want a first-party bond to safeguard your own assets.

-For instance, a web developer gains access to a client’s sensitive information and exposes it online without consent.
-A third-party fidelity bond would reimburse the client for the costs of handling a data breach, including notifying their affected customers and paying for credit and identity monitoring services.
+For instance, a web developer gains access to a client’s sensitive information and makes an online purchase using their credit card.
+A third-party fidelity bond would reimburse the client for the amount that was stolen.

 If that same web developer hacked into your business’s bank account and embezzled thousands of dollars, a first-party fidelity bond would reimburse you for the stolen funds.